Main course or side dish, baked beans are downright comforting.

 Canned baked beans can easily be stored in the freezer.

-Simply transfer them into an airtight container or a freezer-safe sealable bag.
+Simply transfer leftover beans into an airtight container with a tight lid or a freezer-safe sealable bag.

 Be sure to leave a little room inside the container for the frozen food to expand.